alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/eyelinkReader_installation.md

 ==============

 Eyelink now recommends [Pastukhov's R package](https://cran.r-project.org/package=eyelinkReader) for reading EDF files and also has a [longer list](https://www.sr-research.com/support/thread-7769.html). https://github.com/dahtah/eyelinker

-I got that working now for TessHons and trying to get it working for MOT
+As-is was working for Tess' Mac, but changes to Macs may have broken the package, but I created a working fork.

 On Josh's Windows computer, it kept saying edfapi was not installed or something like that but re-installing never fixed that.
-It did work on Tess' computer, which was a Mac

-## Problem on Alex’s Mac and Jye's Mac with eyelinkReader
+## Fixing problem on Alex’s Mac and Jye's Mac with eyelinkReader

 Executing library(eyelinkReader) after installation give the error that failed to load edfapi, because of a paths problem when a Cpp compilation tries to compile edfapi with eyelinkReader in some way: